American Jobs. American Farmers.

 American Energy Independence.

-Increased biodiesel and renewable diesel production can meet growing energy demand, support economic growth and provide new opportunities for farmers.
+Increased biodiesel and renewable diesel production is needed to meet America’s energy demand, to support economic growth, and to provide economic opportunities for farmers.

 Industry Growth Increases the Benefits